 Chicago, IL 60604-3507 Property Owner's and Manager's Fair Housing Responsibilities

 Landlords in Minnesota are required by law to not discriminate in the rental of property based on race, color, religion, sex, disability, familial status, national origin, creed, sexual or affectional orientation, ancestry (Minneapolis and Saint Paul), marital status, receipt of public assistance, or age (Saint Paul).
 In addition, they may not offer discriminatory lease terms or conditions, deny housing that is available, or advertise that the rental property is available only to certain people, while excluding any of the protected classes.
-Watch a Fair Housing Training
+Fair Housing History

 The term "fair housing" came from a political movement in the 1960s to outlaw discrimination in the rental or purchase of homes and a broad range of other housing-related transactions, such as advertising, mortgage lending, homeowner's insurance and zoning.
 Inspired by the civil rights movement and the work of Dr. Martin Luther King Jr., and at the urging of President Johnson, Congress passed the Federal Fair Housing Act

 (Title VIII of the Civil Rights Act of 1968).

 The primary purpose of the Fair Housing Act of 1968 is to protect renters from landlord discrimination.
 The goal is a housing market in which a person's race, color, religion, sex, national origin, disability, or familial status does not restrict access to housing.
 Everyone should have equal access to housing opportunities.
 HousingLink is a Fair Housing Organization